kencamarador/portfolio/Azure/Automate Onboarding.md

 You can follow this [guide](https://learn.microsoft.com/en-us/azure/network-watcher/connection-monitor-connected-machine-agent?tabs=WindowsScript#generate-an-installation-script) which shows you exactly how to retrieve the script and how to install the agent.

-Once an agent has been added, you can proceed to add the newly added worker device.
+Once the agent has been added, you can proceed to add the newly added worker device.

 ![Image Alt Text](../Images/Hybrid%20Worker.png)